Why a Healthy Ego Is A Good Thing [7 Benefits]

 3. Set Realistic Goals:

 • Establish achievable and challenging goals.
-Success in attaining these goals will contribute to a sense of accomplishment and build confidence in your abilities.
+Achieving these goals will give you a sense of accomplishment and build confidence in your abilities.

 4. Celebrate Achievements: